 - More than once, did you feel as if you wanted to cut down on your drinking habits, but could not?

 - How much time did you spend drinking?
-Or being sick from the after affects of alcohol consumption?
+Or being sick from the after-effects of alcohol consumption?

 - Have you experienced cravings for alcohol or a strong urge to drink?

-- Have you found that drinking or the after affects of drinking, often interfered with your normal home life?
-Causing trouble at your job?
-Or school problems.
+- Have you found that drinking or the after-effects of drinking, often interfered with your normal home life?
+Causing trouble at your job or school?

 - Did you cut back on outside activities that were important or interesting to you in order to drink?

 - More than once, have you gotten into situations while or after drinking that have increased your chances of hurting yourself or others?
 (Driving under the influence, engaging in unsafe sexual activity, using heavy machinery, heavy aggression, etc.)

 - Have you experienced an increased amount of depression or anxiety?
 If so, have you continued to drink because of it?

 - Has your tolerance to alcohol increased because of excessive use?

 - When you found that the effects of alcohol were wearing off, did you experience withdrawal symptoms?
 (Trouble sleeping, shakiness, irritability, anxiety, depression, restlessness, nausea, or sweating.)